 Wait time is so critical…and hard to do!
-When you ask a child a direct question, look at them and wait for them to respond.
+When you ask a child a direct question, look at them, and wait for them to respond.
 When you feel the urge to fill the quiet, wait longer.
 Some say the magic number is 14 seconds!
 That is a long time!
 They may need some time to process the question and determine how to respond.
 Saying more may only confuse them.
-Ask a question, wait, then repeat the question or give some clues for the right answer. (ex.
+Ask a question, wait, then repeat the question, or give some clues for the right answer. (ex.
 “What color is the truck?” or “What does the cat say?”)

 12. LIMIT QUESTIONS

 A lot of speech and language practice involves asking questions because it’s an excellent way to prompt children.
 However, being constantly bombarded with questions may stress them out as they feel like they are always being tested.
 Limit your questions by fitting in statements as well.
 For every question you ask, there should be at least three statements before or after it.
 Like wait time, we may not even realize the number of questions we ask.
-Try to take note of how often you ask a question, the ratio of question to statements, and how long you are waiting for a response.
+Try to take note of how often you ask a question, the ratio of questions to statements, and how long you are waiting for a response.

 Do you have any favorite techniques to elicit language development?
 Share them in the comments!